learningequality/kolibri/docs/development_workflow.rst

 These are used to sort issues and sometimes PRs by priority if *and only if* the item is assigned a milestone.
 Every issue in a milestone ought to have a priority label.

-Generally, only 'critical' items are considered blockers for a release.
+Only 'critical' items are strictly blockers for a release, but typically all important items should be expected to make it in, too.
+Priority within a release is generally assigned by a core Learning Equality team member.

 * **P0 - critical**
 * **P1 - important**